DrGunbot/Horizon-Marketing/README.md

 4. Heading attributes fell in sequential order
 5. Title elements contained a concise, descriptive title

-I worked hard to ensure that all of these requirements were met, and we hope you enjoy the improved website.
+*** I worked hard to ensure that all of these requirements were met.
+*** I also added some extra features to keep the company happy.
+It is responsive to screen size - and they year in the footer will dynamically change.
+*** We hope you enjoy the improved website.
 Thank you for taking the time to check it out!